cakephp/docs/en/core-libraries/caching.rst

 .. note::

-    Because APC and Wincache use isolated caches for webserver and cli they have to be cleared separately (cli cannot clear webserver and vice versa).
+    Because APC and Wincache use isolated caches for webserver and CLI they have to be cleared separately (CLI cannot clear webserver and vice versa).

 Using Cache to Store Counters
 =============================